trzewiczek/js-stack-tutorail/02.Redux/README.md

 What's more, we could probably simplify the implementation by removing `id` thing—we could just use array indices.

-Keeping in mind that for the current requirements it's too much, let's stay with an object so we don't have to re-implement too much in the next chapter.
+Keeping in mind that for the current requirements object-based version is way too much, let's stay with it so we don't have to re-implement too much in the next chapter.